 Handwriting Heroes teaches beginning printing via digital files (downloaded) along with free online videos or an inexpensive iPad app.
 You can purchase the Endless Bundle that contains both essential and optional files, or you can buy individual files.
-In this review I describe components of the Endless Bundle.
+In this review, I describe the components of the Endless Bundle.

 Handwriting Heroes concentrates first on lowercase letters since they are used most frequently.
 It characterizes letters in groups, associating each group with a Handwriting Hero cartoon figure such as the Surfers, the Skydivers, the Bouncers, the Cannon Pops, or the Skiers.
 For example, v, w, x, and y are the Skiers since they all have a line that goes diagonally downward.